Artificial Intelligence to Shake Up Employee Monitoring

 By identifying areas for improvement, AI can foster skill-building and personal development.
 The end result is a more effective workforce, as employees can work on their weaknesses and enhance their strengths.

-What are the Challenges and Considerations in AI Employee Monitoring?
+What Are the Challenges and Considerations in AI Employee Monitoring?

 Despite its significant potential, AI employee monitoring is not without its challenges.
 Striking the right balance between boosting productivity and respecting privacy is delicate.
 Businesses that can achieve this equilibrium will thrive, while those that fail risk obsolescence.